 It seems that almost every major aftermarket and original equipment brake supplier these days has some type of ceramic-based friction material in one of their product lines.
 Raybestos, one of the first aftermarket suppliers to offer a ceramic product, uses ceramics in their "Quiet Stop" line of premium disc brake pads.
 Akebono, a pioneer in the development of ceramic friction materials and leading OEM supplier of ceramic pads also sells an aftermarket version of their ceramic pads under various product lines.
-Bendix, who is best known for their "TitaniuMetallic" pads (which do not contain ceramics), also introduced a new line of ceramic pads a couple of years ago called "CF3."
-So is Bosch.
+Bendix, who is best known for their "TitaniuMetallic" pads (which do not contain ceramics), also has ceramic pads "CF3."
 Bosch Premium Pads have become Bosch Ceramic Pads.
 NAPA also sells ceramic pads under various names, including "Ceramix".
 ProMaster "Certanium" linings use a blend of ceramic and titanium fibers.
+Wagner's line of ceramic pads includes "ThermoQuiet" and "Perfect Stop."
+Other siuppliers of ceramic pads include ATE, Hawk and ProAct.

 Why so much emphasis on ceramics?
 Because the aftermarket follows the original equipment market, and the domestic and Japanese OEMs have been using ceramic linings for years on many vehicles.
 One supplier estimated that some type of ceramic pad is now used on 50 to 60% of all late model vehicles.
 If you count only those applications that use "real" ceramic pads (those where ceramics are a primary ingredient), the figure drops to about 40%, but is still a significant portion of the new vehicle fleet.